David Diamante: Boxing

 Diamante began announcing boxing matches in New York City for USA Metro Boxing and the New York Golden Gloves.

 His first fight was in the basement of the Church Street Boxing Gym in Lower Manhattan.

 Diamante volunteered for several years in the New York boxing community announcing fights for USA Boxing Metro and the New York Golden Gloves.

 He has since gone on to announce a variety of events on HBO, Showtime, ESPN, DAZN, Fox Sports, NBC, CBS, and Sky Sports.

 In 2018, Diamante signed an exclusive deal with Eddie Hearn's Matchroom Boxing with broadcasts appearing on DAZN and Sky Sports.
 In the summer of 2020 and in the midst of the COVID-19 pandemic, Diamante served as the official announcer for Matchroom's Fight Camp series, which took place in the back garden of Matchroom Boxing's UK headquarters and the childhood home of Eddie Hearn.

 MMA

 Diamante has announced various MMA and Muay Thai events, including the first legally sanctioned MMA show in New York City in May 2013.

 Basketball

 In 2012, Diamante was selected by Jay-Z and Nets management to become the official voice of the renamed NBA franchise, the Brooklyn Nets.
 He announced the final season for the Nets in New Jersey in 2011–2012 before following the team on their move to Brooklyn.

 Announcing style

-Diamante has chosen to repeat the fighter's surnames in the tradition of former ring announcers such as M. Mark Beiro and Setrha Ejdaharian.
+Diamante has chosen to repeat the fighter's surnames in the tradition of former ring announcers such as Mark Beiro and Setrha Ejdaharian.
 The practice of repeating fighter surnames began before the advent of advanced sound systems and was done so that fans on different sides of the arena could hear the athletes names.